Sutte Hakkun: Release

 In 2017, an English fan translation of the game was released.

-In 2020, ROMs for unreleased Game Boy and Game Boy Color versions of the game, the latter titled Sutte Hakkun GB, were found in a Nintendo source code leak.
+In 2020, ROMs for unreleased Game Boy and Game Boy Color versions of the game, the latter titled Sutte Hakkun GB, were found in the Nintendo data leak.

 Reception

 Upon release, Famitsu gave the SFC version of the game a score of 28 out of 40.

 In 2009, Nintendo Life gave the game a score of 9 out of 10.